valeraf23/VF.OpenTelemetry/vf-instrumentation-examples/README.md

 # instrumentation-examples
-This project is example how you can integrate with snp-instrumentation-sdk.
+This project is example how you can integrate with instrumentation-sdk.

 #### Demo